ki-editor/ki-editor/docs/src/normal-mode/movement-actions.md

 4. Press `l`
 5. Press `esc` to return to Normal mode

-[^1]:
+The rigorous readers might have noticed the similarity of the Replace submode with the [Raise](./actions/index.md#raise) action, that is in fact the case, under the hood, Raise is but a specialized version of the Replace mode which only executes the [Up](./core-movements.md#updown) movement.

-    The rigorous readers might have noticed the similarity of the Replace submode with the [Hoist](./actions/index.md#hoist) action, that is in fact the case, under the hood, Hoist is but a specialized version of the Replace mode which only executes the [Up](./core-movements.md#updown) movement.
+[^1]: This is a temporary assignment, will be changed in the future.

 [1]: ./selection-modes/syntax-tree-based.md#syntax-tree-coarse
 [2]: ./core-movements.md#nextprevious